By: Doug Bevill on July 28th, 2020

 This coronavirus for the most part is airborne, with health experts referring to it as an aerosol that can linger and move throughout a room for up to 30 minutes.
-The very purpose of energy recovery technology is to remove contaminates as well as heat and cool the air by routinely exhausting the contaminated air and taking in, cleaning, and distributing fresh outside air.
+The very purpose of energy recovery technology is to remove contaminants as well as heat and cool the air by routinely exhausting the contaminated air and taking in, cleaning, and distributing fresh outside air.

-Energy recovery units come in a variety of sizes with the traditional unit of measure for a building being the amount of cubic feet per minute (CFM), with large commercial units up to several hundred thousand CFM, to residential and small commercial equipment as small as 50 CFM.
-It is the most renewable and environmentally friendly of all HVAC systems and now critical to our long-term physical and economic well-being.
+Energy recovery units come in a variety of sizes with the traditional unit of measure for a building being the number of cubic feet per minute (CFM), with large commercial units up to several hundred thousand CFM, to residential and small commercial equipment as small as 50 CFM.
+It is the most renewable and environmentally friendly of all HVAC systems and is now critical to our long-term physical and economic well-being.

 With over 30 years of industry experience, Doug Bevill - Vice President at ConstructConnect, specializes in consulting with building product manufacturers on general strategy and optimal ways to leverage ConstructConnect’s best-in-class construction information and other marketing solutions to run their businesses.